Andrew McCutchen Player Props: Pirates vs. White Sox

-On Saturday, Andrew McCutchen (on the back of going 2-for-5) and the Pittsburgh Pirates face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 6:35 PM ET.
+After going 3-for-4 with a double, a home run and two RBI in his last game, Andrew McCutchen and the Pittsburgh Pirates take on the Chicago White Sox (who will hand the ball to Michael Kopech) at 1:35 PM ET on Sunday.

-In his most recent game, he had two hits (going 2-for-5) against the White Sox.
+In his previous game, he racked up two extra-base hits (3-for-4 with a double, a home run and two RBI) against the White Sox.

 Andrew McCutchen Game Info & Props vs. the White Sox